What a Government Shutdown May Mean for You

 You can email our grants manager at grace.kuperman@mail.house.gov.

 I still have a question not answered above.
-Who can I call?
+Who can I contact?